When Is It Time to Hire a Controller? Signs Your Finance Team Has Outgrown Spreadsheets

 Published On

 There's a version of this story almost every Head of Finance or fractional CFO has lived through: the company is growing, the books are technically getting done, and yet every month-end feels like a minor emergency.
 Someone is chasing a missing journal entry.
 Reconciliations finish in the last few hours before a board deadline.
-The entire system holding everything together is a tangle of spreadsheets that only one person really understands.
+The system holding everything together is a tangle of spreadsheets that only one person really understands.

 The Spreadsheet Problem Isn't What You Think